a-shahroo/a-shahroo.github.io/_pages/teaching.md

 ## My Teaching Approach

 Teaching has always been a rewarding part of my academic journey.
 I aim to create an environment where students not only learn technical material but also develop a strong intuitive grasp of the underlying ideas.
-My goal is to help students visualize and internalize the concepts—to understand not just what an equation says, but why it says it, almost as if they’re reading a meaningful sentence in their native language.

-I focus on guiding students step by step through both theory and application, carefully tracking their comprehension and remaining attentive to where their understanding might hesitate or deepen.
+My goal is to help students visualize and internalize the concepts, to understand not just what an equation says, but why it says it, almost as if they’re reading a meaningful sentence in their native language.
+I focus on guiding students step by step through both theory and application, and carefully track  their comprehension while attentive to where their understanding might hesitate or deepen.
 I try to make learning a natural and almost subconscious process by emphasizing key ideas, offering multiple visual perspectives, and reinforcing core concepts through repetition, structured outlines, and layered reviews.
 Ultimately, I hope to help students build lasting intuition and confidence in both abstract thinking and practical problem-solving.

 <div style="text-align: center; margin: 2em 0;">
   <img src="{{ '/images/teaching1.jpg' | relative_url }}" alt="Teaching Philosophy" style="max-width: 80%; border-radius: 12px;" />